X

 Opportunities to begin and advance your career within the cyber security field are plentiful, with numerous pathways at the entry, mid and advanced levels that often intersect in their scope and areas of responsibility.
 As you begin to map out your cyber security career path, keep in mind that every organization is different, and roles, responsibilities and advancement opportunities will vary widely from one job posting to another.

-Examples of entry-level roles for cyber security professionals include:
+Examples of entry-level roles for cyber security professionals are:

-Advanced-level roles, which may require years of relevant experience or additional education can include:
+Advanced roles, which may require years of experience or additional education, include:

 As with many other careers, you’ll need to cultivate a variety of technical and workplace skills if you want to position yourself for long-term career growth and satisfaction.
 But skills for cyber security professionals may require a bit more specialized knowledge and ability, especially as you progress through your career.

-If you’re just starting out, it’s important to identify what kinds of core competencies employers in this field will be looking for.
-You can then make the effort to acquire these skills through education or independent study.
+If you’re just starting out, identify the competencies employers in the field look for.
+You can then work to acquire these skills through education or independent study.

 Some technical skills you’ll need might include:

-In order to perform complex tasks, it’s important to know how to navigate technical tasks like firewall installation, programming, network configuration and management in various operating systems.
+To perform complex tasks, it’s important to know how to navigate technical tasks like firewall installation, programming, network configuration, and management in various operating systems.

 An increasing number of security tasks can be automated to eliminate repetitive coding.
 An understanding of this technology can give any cyber security specialist an edge.